Skip to content

 Based on where the pre-processing is executed, there are two types of inference API has been provided in Kneron PLUS:

 PLUS Examples in C code provided in KNEO Pi are limited to these two usages.
-If user wish to explore further usage of Kneron PLUS, please refer to this document site for more information.
+If users wish to explore further usage of Kneron PLUS, please refer to this documentation site for more information.

 Library Preparation